 Property damage.
 You may be entitled to recover the value of any property damage and/or have your vehicle repaired.

 Insurance companies zealously defend their insured against claims and can be stingy when determining awards.
 However, claimants with injuries are generally compensated for any costs and losses caused by the car accident.
 Your Maryland car accident attorney can usually give you a general idea of what your case is worth after reviewing its details.
-If you or a loved one has been injured in a car accident contact Jonathan Scott Smith online or call (410) 441-5054 to schedule a free consultation today.
+If you or a loved one has been injured in a car accident contact Jonathan Scott Smith online or call (410) 441-5054 to schedule a consultation today.